AidaAtikah/Wedding-Photography-Booking-System/README.md

 functional to process a real-time transaction. iii) Compatibility issues where the system needs to be compatible with various browsers, operating systems, and devices.

+# Preview Image
+A screen shot of a register

+Description automatically generated with low confidence

 # Copyrights

 Copyrights @ 20/01/2023 by Wan Nur Aida Atikah.
 All right reserved for Swakarya: Web-Based Wedding Photography System for Swakarya Studio.